Miqqou/SecPro-webchat/README.md

 # SecPro-webchat
 A web application for messaging between users securely.
 Made for Secure programming course of Tampere University.
+Implemented with Django.

 # Documentation
 [Documentation](Documentation.pdf)